A Scalable Formal Verification Methodology for Data-Oblivious Hardware: Optimizations

 \subsection{Black-Boxing}

 Black-boxing can significantly increase the scalability of the formal proof.
 Essentially, black-boxing excludes the functionality of certain components from the system, reducing the complexity of the computational model.
 When a module is black-boxed, its inputs become outputs of the system under verification.
 Likewise, any output of the module connected to the rest of the system is now considered as an open input, since the functionality of that component is no longer considered.
 In particular, for state-heavy submodules, such as caches, their black-boxing can greatly simplify the overall state space for the formal proof.
-Many commercial formal tools provide black-boxing as a fully automated, built-in feature.

-While black-boxing significantly reduces the overall complexity of the formal proof, it can lead to false counterexamples or even verification gaps in standard functional verification.
-Fortunately, the 2-safety computational model of UPEC-DIT allows for a \textit{sound} black-boxing to ensure that no security violations are missed.
-We accomplish this by monitoring the interface of the black-boxed component, as shown in Fig.~\ref{fig:black-boxing}.
-By checking that the data traveling to the black-box is equal in both instances, UPEC-DIT detects any propagation involving a submodule that could result in a future data-dependent timing behavior.
-False counterexamples are prevented in our approach by constraining all the outputs of the black-boxed component to be equal between the two instances.
+Abstraction using black-boxing is widely supported by commercial and academic formal tools.
+However, conventional formal verification often requires an abstract representation of the black-boxed component to model the behavior partially at the interface between the component and the rest of the system.
+Over- or under-approximation of such an abstract representation can lead to false counterexamples or verification gaps, respectively.
+Fortunately, the 2-safety computational model of UPEC-DIT allows for \textit{sound} black-boxing, ensuring that no security violations are missed.
+We only need to monitor the interface of the black-boxed component, as shown in Fig.~\ref{fig:black-boxing}.
+Moreover, false counterexamples can be avoided by assuming that the outputs of the component produce equal values in the two instances, as long as no discrepancy propagates to the inputs of the component.

 If a counterexample is produced that shows a difference at the black-box inputs, the verification engineer can decide to either undo the black-boxing or examine the module individually.
 The first option requires less effort but results in higher computational complexity, while the second option requires more manual effort but can lead to a better understanding of the system and simpler counterexamples.
 We will explore the second option further in the following subsection.